 My Rating: 5/5

-If it hadn’t been for the positive reviews for this book and the later books in the series, I probably wouldn’t have read another book in The Dresden Files after Blood Rites (#6).
+If it hadn’t been for the positive reviews for Dead Beat and the later books in Jim Butcher‘s The Dresden Files series, I probably wouldn’t have read another book in the series after Blood Rites.
 I am so glad that I did!

-Overall, though, this is my favourite book of the series so far, and I can’t wait to catch up and read the newest entry when it comes out in July!
+Overall, though, Dead Beat is my favourite book of the series so far, and I can’t wait to catch up and read the newest entries soon!